ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 2.2.3 ***
+- NEW: Improved preemption implementation for the Cortex-M0, now it uses the NMI vector in order to restore the original context.
+The change makes IRQ handling faster and also saves some RAM/ROM space.
+The GCC port code now does not inline the epilogue code in each ISR saving significant ROM space for each interrupt handler in the system.

 *** 2.2.2 ***
 - FIX: Fixed race condition in CM0 ports, the fix also improves the ISR latency (bug 3193062).